 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the American Express® Green Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 We regularly publish deals on buying points and miles at a discount.
 While it isn't usually your best bet for earning a lot of points and miles (you should focus on earning credit card sign-up bonuses instead), buying points can make sense in some situations.
-If you've decided to buy points or miles for an upcoming redemption, what credit card should you use?
+If you've decided to buy points or miles for an upcoming redemption, which credit card should you use?

 Here's a closer look at the best credit cards for buying points and miles.